LuisBlanche/portfolio/Dataswati/alert_module.md

 ### My involvment

-I lead this project from start to finish including IHM design and product discussions with the management team and the customers, development of the code and the machine learning models, management of the development team
+As the lead for this venture, my responsibilities encompassed every stage, ranging from Interactive Human Machine (IHM) interface conception to management dialogues concerning the commodity and customer interactions.
+My duties also entailed heading the development staff, formulating the software program, and developing the ML algorithms.
+Throughout the course of the project, I guided and coordinated efforts to bring forth effective results fulfilling the expectations of both internal entities and external clients.

 ### Results and achievements

-- first machine learning project that was put in production in real time at Dataswati
-- lead to a customer actually conducting test on a production line to try and avoid a recuring problem that was well explained by the alert
-- one of the main selling argument for PowerOP
+This pioneering project marked Dataswati's initial foray into operationalizing AI in real-time environments, paving the way for future initiatives.
+It allowed a client to undertake experimental trials on an active production line, tackling recurrent challenges exposed by the custom alerts.
+As a result, it strengthened our position as a supplier of innovative AI-powered industrial services, bolstered by the combination of advanced technology and exceptional support.